 The ADA makes a distinction between psychiatric service dogs and emotional support animals.
-For example, according to the U.S. Department of Justice, Civil Rights Division, Disability Rights Section, “If the dog has been trained to sense that an anxiety attack is about to happen and take a specific action to help avoid the attack or lessen its impact, that would qualify as a service animal.
+For example, according to the ADA, “If the dog has been trained to sense that an anxiety attack is about to happen and take a specific action to help avoid the attack or lessen its impact, that would qualify as a service animal.
 However, if the dog’s mere presence provides comfort, that would not be considered a service animal under the ADA.”

 ESAs are not allowed access to public facilities under the ADA.
 However, some state and local governments have enacted laws that allow owners to take ESAs into public places.
 ESA owners are urged to check with their state, county, and city governments and to ask for up-to-date information on permitted and disallowed public access for ESAs.

 Owners of ESAs may be eligible for access to housing that is not otherwise available to pet dog owners.
 Access to housing and other public spaces for ESAs can vary by location and destination, and these rules are subject to change.
 ESAs are not eligible for special accommodation in air travel.

 Therapy dogs provide opportunities for petting, affection, and interaction in a variety of settings on a volunteer basis.
 Therapy dogs and their owners bring cheer and comfort to hospital patients, assisted living center residents, stressed travelers in airports, college students during exams, and in other situation where friendly, well-trained dogs are welcome.